oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 }
 ```

-As we need to have a working Kubernetes up and ready with available worker nodes it is recommended to check and wait until the worker nodes has been deployed in a previous step of Terraform.
+As we need to have a working Kubernetes up and ready with available worker nodes it's recommended to check and wait until the worker nodes have been deployed in a previous step of Terraform.

-The next step would be to deploy your Kubernetes application with a helm release in the previously created namespace.
+The next step would be to deploy your Kubernetes application with a Helm release in the previously created namespace.

 This can be achieved in storing your Helm files in a sub-directory of your Terraform environment, e.g. *helm_charts* and reference to your charts in your Terraform code as follows:

 ```terraform
 resource "helm_release" "<application_1>" {
   depends_on = [oci_containerengine_node_pool.oke_node_pool]